There is a lot of hype surrounding video content.

 So there you have it, my top 5 tips for analysing performance.
 There are, of course, more metrics that you can look at to measure success so I would be interested to know what you do.
 Do you go beyond the number of views?
 Which of the other reports do you think should have been in my top 5?
-You are, as always, very welcome to share your thoughts in the comments below.

 And if you have enjoyed this post and like our video, don’t be shy – please feel free to like it!